Skip to main content

 Micellar water

-Getting the makeup on is one thing—getting it off is another.
+Applying makeup is one thing—getting it off is another.
 Many makeup removers contain alcohol, which is a no-no if you have rosacea.
 Micellar water is an alcohol-free, oil-free choice, and Curology makes a unique Micellar Makeup Remover with a gel-water texture designed to be gentle on the skin.

 Color-correcting palette